amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

   }
 {% endcodeblock %}

 As you can see, we are using a `Queue` where the first node in is also the first node to be visited (FIFO).
+You can find the [Queue implementation here](https://github.com/amejiarosario/dsa.js-data-structures-algorithms-javascript/blob/5628a2772513a05ceb3f088976b81914c9951fd2/src/data-structures/queues/queue.js#L47).

 We are as well using [JavaScript generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator), notice the `*` in front of the function.
 This generator iterates one value at a time.
 That's useful for large graphs (millions of nodes) because in most cases you don't need to visit every single node.